Cyrus Macmillan

+His entry to politics was through appointments to the federal Royal Commission on Maritime Claims (1926) and Atlantic Fisheries (1928).
+He chaired the Royal Commission on Education for Prince Edward Island in 1929.
 In June 1930, he was appointed Minister of Fisheries in the cabinet of Liberal Prime Minister Mackenzie King.
 He was defeated in July's 1930 federal election in the Prince Edward Island riding of Queen's.
 In 1940, he was elected to the House of Commons of Canada in the riding of Queen's.
 He was defeated in 1945.
-From 1943 to 1946, he was the Parliamentary Assistant to the Minister of National Defence for Air.
+From 1943 to 1946, he was the Parliamentary Assistant to the Minister of National Defence for Air and served on or chaired numerous government committees.

+A staunch member of the Presbyterian Church of Canada, he played an important role in its continuation after many adherents joined the United Church of Canada.
+Just prior to church union to form the United Church of Canada, he served as the sole lay delegate to the Church of Scotland assembly in Edinburgh, in May 1925, where he successfully argued with his cousin the Rev. Dr. Daniel Fraser, for the continued recognition of the Presbyterian Church in Canada.